stu2/blast2ape/README.txt

     displayed.

     Be warned that ApE may run slowly or even crash if the minimum alignment size is too low, because thousands more hits will be displayed as features.
+Also note that the number of hits reported may be more than in the XML file, as imperfectly matched hits will be split up at the site of the mismatches into smaller hits.

     Instructions: